Find out more about how adjuvants work below.

 Nelson, Roller and Velocity reduce droplet surface tension, minimising bounce and run off from the leaf surface providing excellent coverage.
 Roller and Velocity contain humectants that slow droplet drying to increase absorption.
 Nelson and Velocity increase uptake through the outer wax layers.

-Companion Gold and Chaperone improve rainfastness and weathering of the spray droplet by increasing adhesion to the leaf surface.
+Companion Gold improves rainfastness and weathering of the spray droplet by increasing adhesion to the leaf surface.

 Applied pre or early post emergence, residual herbicides are prone to spray turbulence beneath the boom.
 This results in uneven spray deposition over the soil surface.